 The International Military Pilgrimage started in 1958 when the French Armed Forces invited the German military to join them in Lourdes as a gesture of post-war reconciliation.
-Since then the pilgrimage has opened up and in 2014 some 41 countries were represented among the 20,000 military pilgrims.
-The invitation is sent to the British Chief of the Defence Staff by his French counterpart, and it is the Bishopric of the Forces that arranges the British participation.
+Since then the pilgrimage has opened up and in 2017 some 41 countries were represented among the 16,000 military pilgrims.
+The Bishopric of the Forces arranges the United Kingdom’s participation and this year is anticipated that senior officers and chaplaincy heads within the three Services will be part of the Anniversary Pilgrimage.
 The British participants come from bases in the UK, Germany and Cyprus.
-Lourdes, in the foothills of the Pyrenees, is the site of apparitions of the Virgin Mary who appeared to a young girl called Bernadette over 150 years ago.
-Each year Lourdes attracts about six million pilgrims.
+Lourdes, in the foothills of the Pyrenees, is the site of apparitions of the Virgin Mary who appeared to a young girl called Bernadette 160 years ago.
+Each year Lourdes attracts about six million pilgrims from around the world.

 You can view some of our photos from our IMP Flickr gallery